Call for Entries

 - We look forward to reading your poems that celebrate the beauty, fun, therapy, camaraderie, insight, humor, and positivity that beachcombing brings to your life.

 - Your submission can be in any any poetry form, including haiku, sonnet, visual/concrete poem, acrostic, ode, ballad, limerick, or free verse.

 - Your submission is limited to 350 words or less.
 Please email your poem in the body of your email or attach a .doc, .docx, .rtf, or editable .PDF file.
 If you would like to include an image in your submission, please see our image submission guidelines.

 - Previously published works will not be considered.

 - Include a your name, address, email, and the title of your submission in your email or document.

 - Please note that pieces may be edited for length and formatting.

 - Entries should be emailed to firstname.lastname@example.org, with “Beachcombing Poetry” in the subject line.

 - No racist, sexist, sexual, violent, derogatory, political, or hateful speech.

-- Decisions by the judges are final.
-Winners will be notified by January 15, 2021.
+- First, Second, and Third Place Winners will be selected by a committee of judges.
+Decisions by the judges are final.
+Winners will be notified by email.

 Rust and salt leather.